The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 Offers Telehealth

-Kelsey Davidson is an Orthopedics provider in Chicago, Illinois.
+Kelsey Davidson is an Orthopedics provider practicing medicine in Chicago, Illinois.
 Dr. Davidson is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-Her top areas of expertise are Spastic Diplegia Infantile Type, Contracture Deformity, Knock Knees, and Clubfoot.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Spastic Diplegia Infantile Type, Contracture Deformity, Knock Knees, and Clubfoot.

 What is the definition of Absence of Tibia?